Southend-on-Sea: Railway

 From 1910 to 1939, the London Underground's District line's eastbound service ran as far as Southend and Shoeburyness.

-Besides its main line railway connections, Southend is also the home of two smaller railways.
-The Southend Pier Railway provides transport along the length of Southend Pier, whilst the nearby Southend Cliff Railway provides a connection from the promenade to the cliff top above.

 Roads

-Two A-roads connect Southend with London and the rest of the country: the A127 (Southend Arterial Road), via Basildon and Romford, and the A13, via Tilbury and London Docklands.
-Both are major routes; however, within the borough, the A13 is now a single carriageway local route, whereas the A127 is entirely dual carriageway.
+Two A-roads connect Southend with London and the rest of the country: the A127 (Southend Arterial Road), via Basildon and Romford, and the A13, via Thurrock and London Docklands.
+Both are major routes; however, within the borough, the A13 is now a local single-carriageway route, whereas the A127 is entirely dual-carriageway.
 Both connect to the M25 and eventually London.

 Climate

 Southend-on-Sea is one of the driest places in the UK.
 It has a marine climate with summer highs of around 22 C and winters highs being around 7.8 C. Summer temperatures are generally slightly cooler than those in London.
 Frosts are occasional.
 During the 1991–2020 period there was an average of 29.6 days of air frost.
 Rainfall averaged 527 mm.
-Weather station data is available from Shoeburyness, which is adjacent to Southend in the eastern part of the urban area.
+Weather station data is available from Shoeburyness, a suburb of the city.

 Education

-Secondary schools

-All mainstream secondary schools are mixed-sex comprehensives, including Belfairs Academy; Cecil Jones Academy; Chase High School; Southchurch High School; Shoeburyness High School and The Eastwood Academy.

-In 2004, Southend retained the grammar school system and has four such schools: Southend High School for Boys; Southend High School for Girls; Westcliff High School for Boys and Westcliff High School for Girls.

-Additionally there are two single-sex schools assisted by the Roman Catholic Church: St Bernard's High School (girls) and St Thomas More High School (boys).
-Both, while not grammar schools, contain a grammar stream; entrance is by the same exam as grammar schools.